Semantic Search & Knowledge Graph: How Google Understands Meaning

 Example: A page about “Why does my TV make strange noises?” could rank for the search “TV buzzing fix,” even if none of the search words appear on the page.
 Neural Matching understands that “strange noises” and “buzzing” are conceptually related and that “Why does” suggests a problem solution, just like “fix.”

 Practical Consequence: For semantic SEO, you must stop optimizing for individual keywords.
 Optimize for topics.
 Cover all aspects of a topic.
 Answer related questions.
 Use natural language.
 Google understands you – if you offer real value.
+More on this in SEO in the Age of AI Browsers.

 Structured Data: How to Speak Google’s Language

-Structured Data is the most direct way to tell Google what your content means.
-While Google is getting better and better at extracting meaning from unstructured text, structured data acts like a clear announcement: “This is a product.
-It costs €49.99.
+Structured data is the most direct way to tell Google what your content means.
+While Google is getting better at extracting meaning from unstructured text, structured data acts like a clear announcement: “This is a product.
+It costs 49.99 EUR.
 It has 4.5 stars from 127 reviews.”

-Example: Product Schema
+Example: Organization Schema with sameAs

 <script type="application/ld+json">